Your Bahrain Questions Answered: 15 Things First-Timers Need to Know

 Luxury: 100+ BHD ($265+)

 The biggest costs are accommodation and dining.
-Attractions are very affordable — the Bahrain Fort is free, the mosque tours are free, Manama Souq is free to walk.
+Attractions are wonderfully affordable — the Bahrain Fort is free, the mosque tours are free, Manama Souq is free to walk.

 Tipping isn't mandatory but is appreciated.
 Hotels and restaurants often add a 10% service charge.
 Beyond that, rounding up or leaving 1-2 BHD for good service is generous.
 Taxi drivers don't expect tips but won't refuse them.

 Bahraini Dinar (BHD).
-USD is accepted at some hotels and larger shops, but you'll get change in BHD.
+USD is accepted at some hotels and larger shops, but your change comes back in BHD.
 ATMs are widely available and accept international cards.
 Credit cards work almost everywhere in Manama and tourist areas.

 What to Do